maliciousintent/doth/README.md

 [![NPM](https://nodei.co/npm/doth.png)](https://nodei.co/npm/doth/)

-Access js objects using a dotted-path notation (like in mongodb), with no dependencies.
+Access js objects using a dotted-path notation (like in mongodb)

 For usage check the ```test``` folder.